hyperledger/aries-vcx/libvcx/README.md

 # Deprecation notice
 This is now deprecated and receives limited maintenance support.

-This project provided solution to create bindings and wrappers for other languages, primarily Java, iOS.
+This project used to provide C-API for creating bindings for languages other than Rust, primarily Java, iOS.
 However, this was started many years ago (circa 2018) and better approaches to FFI has emerged since then.
-One of apparent leaders is `uniffi` developed by Firefox which handles lots of complexity which had to be done manually in this project.
+One of apparent leaders is `uniffi` developed by Mozilla which handles lots of complexity which used to have to be done manually in this project.

 We encourage new developers to adopt this technology in favor of libvcx - we currently have new wrapper for `aries-vcx` in POC stage [uniffi_aries_vcx](../uniffi_aries_vcx), therefore you